 You’d think that the kids would be easy to shop for…when I was their age, I wanted half the Sears catalogue…and that included stuff that *wasn’t* in the toy section.
+And nowadays, kids persist you until ad nauseam until you click here and get them the newest toy on the shelf.
 What you have to realize is that nowadays, you’re not just buying for the kids, you’re also buying around any kind of parental triggers.

 I’m not picking on any one kid or any one set of parents.
 We have 3 biologically-related and 2 honourary kidlets to buy for.
 Some of those kids are young enough to fall in the “buy a plushie” category.
 Others are more challenging.
 You don’t know what they’re into, and what’s popular amongst their peer groups, and what their parents do and don’t want them to emulate.
 I’m finding out that Star Wars is OK, but the Pink Aisles at Toys R Us are a dangerous place to be caught.